malariagen/pipelines/docs/specs/snp-genotyping-vector.md

 4. Given the sites VCF file is fixed for every sample, and we wish to generalise to future sets of sites/alleles, the VCF file describing sites and alleles should be considered a parameter.
-This file is available at `gs://vo_agam_production/resources/observatory/ag.allsites.nonN.vcf.gz`
+This file for _A. gambiae_ (AgamP4) is available at `gs://vo_agam_production/resources/observatory/ag.allsites.nonN.vcf.gz`

 5. No further annotations or metrics need to be collected at this point.